 With training in special education, classroom teaching experience, and having worked in the field of pediatric brain

-injury for over twenty-five years, Dr. Janet Tyler has the expertise and experience to help others understand the complex
+injury for over thirty years, Dr. Janet Tyler has the expertise and experience to help others understand the complex needs

 For twenty-three years Dr. Tyler served as director of an innovative statewide program in Kansas that provided training, consultation, and technical